-In the fall of 1989, a student at the University of Ostrava risked his life for what would become known as the Velvet Revolution.
+In the fall of 1989, Tomas Jane, a student at the University of Ostrava, risked his life for what would become known as the Velvet Revolution.

-About twice a week, Tomas Jane took a 370 kilometer train trip to Prague and back , carrying suitcases packed with subversive street literature.
+About twice a week, the computer science student took a 370 kilometer train trip to Prague and back to Ostrava, carrying suitcases packed with subversive street literature.

 He knew that if he was discovered by the police, he could face years of imprisonment, or worse.
 But as the Velvet Revolution gathered steam, he also knew he was on the right side of history.